 Our primary aim is to ensure that every student here achieves the best possible results in order to access the future of their choice.
-Our students have gained great results in recent years and many have headed off to begin courses at the country's most prestigious universities.
-Between 25%-34% of our students annually go to Russell Group Universities, against a national average of 12%, and 91% go to their first choice university or into apprenticeships/training with the company of their choice.
+Our students have gained great results in recent years, with 39% of all grades at A\-A. Many have headed off to begin courses at the country's most prestigious universities.
+34% of our students went to Russell Group Universities, more than double the national average and 95% went to their first choice university or into apprenticeships/training with the company of their choice.